LLotme/vscode-docker/Tasks-Docker-Run.md

 ## Configuration

-For running general-purpose Docker containers, use the `dockerRun` property to configure the various Docker run options.
+For running arbitrary Docker containers, use the `dockerRun` property to configure any needed Docker run options.

 ```json
 {